ICNC 2026 · Plenary Session

 The Netherlands

-40 years of Neonatal Neurology
+40 Years of Neonatal Neurology

 About the Speaker

-From 1989 till 2019, she worked in the department of Neonatology at the University Medical Center Utrecht, where she is now an emeritus professor in Neonatal Neurology. .
+From 1989 to 2019 she worked in the department of Neonatology at the University Medical Center Utrecht, where she is now Emeritus Professor of Neonatal Neurology.
+Since her retirement she also holds an emeritus chair in Neonatal Neurology at the Leiden University Medical Center, and she served on the steering committee of the Newborn Brain Society.

-These at-risk children were also seen by her in the follow-up clinic.
-She has a special interest in neonatal stroke and brain plasticity.
+Her research focuses on predicting neurodevelopmental outcome in high-risk preterm and full-term newborns using neurophysiology and neuro-imaging methods.
+These at-risk children were also seen by her in the follow-up clinic, and she has a special interest in neonatal stroke and brain plasticity.

 Abstract